Annual suspension of household garden waste collections

-- north Central Bedfordshire: two garden waste sacks, or a 240-litre garden waste bin (find out how to order a garden waste bin)
+- North Central Bedfordshire with two garden waste sacks, or a 240-litre garden waste bin

 Not sure if you're north or south?
 Check our bin map (PDF 2.3MB) to see which you are.